nsuglob/demo/readme.md

-# demo task for playdevs
+# demo task for playsdev

+text from master branch